You’ve probably heard that for every $1 you spend on email marketing, you can expect an average return of $42.

 Active Campaign Unique Features

-The same marketing automation tools that can be leveraged during the marketing process can also be used to automate many tasks during the sales process.
+The same marketing automation tools that can be leveraged during the marketing process can also automate many tasks during the sales process and event management.

 ActiveCampaign also boasts the ability to incorporate SMS marketing into your automated marketing flows.